2dv514/syllabus/lectures/02_configuration_tools/slides.md

  * Containerized Infrastructure

+---
+## Tools requirements

+  - Programmable
+    - GUI is nice but we want APIs or declarative languages
+  - Scriptable & Powerful command-line tools
+    * CLI program
+    * Take input from other tools (stdin, environment variables, command-line parameters)
+    * Output should be able to be used by other tools
+  - Support for unattended execution
+    * No manual steps in the scripts
+    * Triggable scripts, notifications
+      * Testable, auto-scaling and recovery routines
+  - Externalized configurations
+    * Treated as software source code
+    * Transparently, consistently, accurate test instances, version control

 --
 ## Server configuration tools
-  * Create, provision and update servers - new generation tools
+  * Create, configure and update servers - new generation tools
     * Ansible, Chef, Puppet
   * Configuration enforcement
     * Desired state (not step-by-step), prevent configuration drift